KwanLab/Autometa/README.md

 av_cov          | The average coverage of contigs in the cluster, weighted by contig length av_gc           | The average GC (%) of the contigs in the cluster, weighted by contig length

-The cluster\_taxonomy.tab file similary contains full taxonomic information for each cluster, assigned based on the assigned taxonomy of the component contigs.
+The cluster\_taxonomy.tab file similarly contains full taxonomic information for each cluster, assigned based on the assigned taxonomy of the component contigs.

 ### Visualizing your results